Gopal-Khadka/DevGram/PROCEDURES.md

    This can be done by uploading image to the firestore storage and updating the user data using `uid` in `users` collection.
 Localstorage and `userProfile` state store from zustand needs to be updated for new user data.
 The changes made on the server needs to be reflected on UI dependent on the server data.

 ### Follow/ Unfollow Functionality

+- Let's first understand the logic here.
+Here are two parties being involved in this: `follower` and `followed`.
+So the changes need to be reflected on both parties on both server and UI.
+First, we need to check if the user is already being followed or not.
+This can be done either by querying in firestore DB or checking the required data value from `authUser` state from `AuthStore`.
+- After it is checked, we need to decide if the userId(uid) needs to be added or removed from the respective user collection.
+After the updation is done in the server, we need to requery the firebase DB for updated `authUser` and `userToFollowOrUnfollow` which can be then stored in `authUser` and `userProfile` store state to reflect the changes in UI.
+- You can also update `localStorage` for consistency.